 - Early adopters – the one we are most familiar with, they invest when it is clear that the product has benefits

 - Early majority – adopting a significant time after the first two groups

 - Late majority – here’s where the fear of missing out kicks in

 But, where do you fit in?
 Becoming an early adopter isn’t necessarily always going to support your goal to drive incremental ROI across your food manufacturing business… nor do you want to be a laggard.

 The most effective food manufacturers embrace digitalisation by creating a long-term strategy that allows them to embrace relevant, effective technologies specific to their business and their needs – meaning at times they could be considered Innovators, and at other times they could be in the Early Majority category.

 The key here is to do what is right for your business at the right time –and ultimately this means what is right for your customer.

 Automation is a bit of a buzzword across all industries as the digital revolution sees advancements in AI and the Internet of Things (IoT) continue to creep into the everyday.

-For food manufacturers, this gives you the opportunity to introduce technologies that communicate with each other, and as such reduce the capacity for human error right from field to fork – allowing you to remain compliant and traceable.
+For food manufacturers, this gives you the opportunity to introduce technologies that communicate with each other, and as such, reduce the capacity for human error right from the field to fork – allowing you to remain compliant and traceable.

 Automation can enable you to: